-Regulated sales.
-State law does not require background checks on firearms purchasers.
+Regulated sales State law does not require background checks on firearms purchasers.

-Permits.
-North Dakota does not require a permit to purchase a firearm.
+Permits North Dakota does not require a permit to purchase a firearm.
 A license is required to carry a concealed weapon.

-Background checks.
-The State is not a point of contact for the NICS.
+Background checks The State is not a point of contact for the NICS.
 Licensed dealers in North Dakota contact the FBI for all checks required by the Brady Act.
-ATF allows a concealed weapon license issued by the North Dakota Bureau of Criminal Investigation to be used for a purchase without a NICS check, if the license was issued prior to November 29, 1998, or on or after December 1, 1999.
+ATF allows a concealed weapon license issued by the North Dakota Bureau of Criminal Investigation to be used for a purchase without a NICS check.

-State data.
-North Dakota maintains partially automated fugitive and criminal history data on a statewide network.
+State data North Dakota maintains partially automated fugitive and criminal history data on a statewide network.
 Court restraining order data are also available.

-Appeals of denials.
-A person who is denied a firearm by the FBI can appeal under Federal law.
+Appeals of denials A person who is denied a firearm by the FBI can appeal under Federal law.

-Relevant laws.
-North Dakota Century Code 62.1-01 et seq.
+Relevant laws North Dakota Century Code 62.1-01 et seq.

-Source of information.
-North Dakota Bureau of Criminal Investigation.
+Source of information North Dakota Bureau of Criminal Investigation.